 - salt and pepper, to taste

-- Place the Greek yogurt, canola oil, vinegar, honey, lemon juice, and salt and pepper to taste in a small bowl and whisk until incorporated.
-Stir in the fresh parsley.
-Pour the dressing over the salad and toss until the salad is evenly coated with the dressing.
-Enjoy!
+- Place the Greek yogurt, vinegar, honey, lemon juice, and salt and pepper to taste in a small bowl and whisk until well combined.
+Pour the desired amound of dressing over the salad (you may not need it all), and toss until the salad is evenly coated with the dressing.

 - Serve immediately and enjoy!

 - You can substitute any cabbage for the Napa cabbage, such as Savoy, or even bagged angel hair cabbage for a time saver.